paperoffice-ai/PaperOfficeAPIWrapper/README.md

   - Interceptor API
   - Forexbroker API

-For a complete list of available endpoints and detailed usage instructions, please refer to our [API documentation](https://app-desktop.paperoffice.com/en/api).
+For a complete list of available endpoints, please refer to our [API documentation](https://app-desktop.paperoffice.com/en/api).

 ### Key Features